-Whether you’re focusing on Search Advertising or Display Advertising, RoAS is undoubtedly the most important metric.
+Whether you’re focusing on Search Advertising or Display Advertising, ROAS is undoubtedly the most important metric.
 ROAS is the ratio of revenue from the ad campaign compared to the cost of the campaign itself.
 Are you making more than you’re spending?
 If not, you’ve got some big problems.
 If so, that’s great, but you can always see how high you can get that ratio to go.

-Understanding the Other Amazon Advertising Metrics
+Understanding the Other Amazon Ads Metrics

 Impressions let you know how many eyes are seeing your ads.
 They’re important to brands because they measure how often ads are served for the search terms triggered by shoppers.
 Anyone looking to increase brand recognition will want their ads to be served more frequently.
 For Amazon DSP ads, which are disseminated widely outside of Amazon to bring shoppers in, impressions are especially important.

 CTRs measure the number of clicks advertisers receive on their ads per number of impressions.
 For products that have a high conversion rate but not enough traffic, an improved CTR is key.
 Brands that have a high CTR but low conversions probably want to focus on improving their content, as customers aren’t finding what they need on the product detail page to lead them to a sale.

 Cost Per Click (CPC)

 When campaigns are properly optimized, they will result in a lower average cost paid for a single click.
 Keeping down the amount you pay for each click while keeping campaigns aggressive and efficient is a key metric for increasing ROAS.
 Overpaying for CPCs is a quick way to eat at your bottom line.

 Advertising Cost of Sales (ACOS)